danielskovli/maskinporten-authentication-py/readme.md

-# Maskinporten authorization library
+# Maskinporten authentication library
-A small python module that simplifies authorization with Maskinporten, either via enterprise certificates or pre-registered keys.
+A small python module that simplifies authentication and authorization with Maskinporten, either via enterprise certificates or pre-registered keys.

 More information about Maskinporten can be found here: https://samarbeid.digdir.no/maskinporten/maskinporten/25